Visit our StoryWalk® at Crystal Lake. September’s story is From Spore to Mushroom. Read the book online.

 Many schools focus on children’s ability to name letters, hold a pencil, and count to 10 as the only indicators of “school readiness”, but research shows that children through age eight need to develop other crucial skills to achieve continued success in school and in life.
 It is never too early or late to develop these skills!

 These crucial skills are divided into three main categories:

 Watch for these symbols around the Youth and Family Learning Department to find useful tips on how to prepare your child for school.

 Please note: The companies that provide our databases often set residency restrictions.
 Russell Library cannot do anything to provide access to non-residents.
-If you are not a resident of Middletown, please see the resources that say No Library Card Required.

 Downloads are available 24/7.
 (Russell Library card required.)

 Work with live tutors using an interactive whiteboard to chat, write, draw, copy/paste text or images and graph homework problems.
 (Russell Library card required.)

 Learn a language online!
 Over 70 languages available.
 (Russell Library card required.)

 Online reference databases: history, science, biography & more.
 Also, newspapers, magazines, genealogy, ebooks, audiobooks.
 (No library card required.)